 The selection scheme is implemented at Young Bulls Selection Center, and allows to reach the maximum progress according to the different farm organizations.
 The herds managed with a grazing system are divided into two categories: "A" employing only one bull for each mating group, and from which the young bulls are produced (4) and "B" (7): employing more than one bull for each mating group (8) which can produce replacement heifers but not bulls.
 Young bulls are evaluated and selected in specific centers (1), based on their own production traits and on their mothers', selected on the basis of maternal abilities and reproductive efficiency (5).
 ANABIC publishes on its website the images of the ideal bull and cow, according to the breed standard.

-The consistency of the Herd book is of 10,000 heads about, nearly half of which are in the province of Rome, and 75% live in Latium, while 24% are raised in Tuscany (almost all in the province of Grosseto).
+The census of the Herd book is over 11,000 heads, nearly half of which are in the province of Rome, and 76% live in Latium, while 22% are raised in Tuscany (almost all in the province of Grosseto).

 Several heads of Maremmana are reared in "institutional" herds, in addition to Alberese Estate, near Grosseto, in Tuscany, the organic farm of Ente Pubblico Terre Regionali Toscane (Public Institution of Tuscan Regional Lands), that hosts the above mentioned Young Bulls Selection Center, we also count the Presidential Estate of Castelporziano, the Farm of the Municipality of Rome in Castel di Guido, and the Research Center for Meat Production and Improvement (PCM) of the Council for Research in Agriculture and Agricultural Economy Analysis (CREA) at Tor Mancina, in the Municipality of Monterotondo, near Rome.